-If, following input from the EYAIT, it is felt that a more detailed assessment is needed, then a child may be referred to the Educational Psychology Service and a request for an EHCP Assessment may then be made.
+If, following input from EY HINT, it is felt that a more detailed assessment is needed, then a child may be referred to the Educational Psychology Service and a request for an EHCP Assessment may then be made.

-Gateshead Council commissions the Early Years Assessment and Intervention Team (EYAIT) to work in partnership with parents/carers, childminders, nurseries and pre-schools to assess children aged 0-4 years who are facing significant barriers to their development and learning and provide appropriate intervention and support.
-The team consists of a manager, three Specialist teachers, two Portage workers and seven Teaching Assistants.
+Gateshead Council commissions the Early Years High Incidence Needs Team (EY HINT) to work in partnership with parents/carers, childminders, nurseries and pre-schools to assess children aged 3-5 years who are facing significant barriers to their development and learning and provide appropriate intervention and support.
+The team consists of three specialist teachers and five teaching assistants.
 The staff in the team are all skilled and experienced in working with children with Special Educational Needs and Disabilities (SEND) and work with children with a variety of needs e.g. Autism Spectrum Condition, Cerebral Palsy, general developmental delay, with or without a diagnosis.

 - offer assessment, targeted intervention, advice, coaching and modelling sessions for children from 0-4 who are experiencing significant barriers to their development and learning

-- establish and develop partnerships with parents/carers in supporting children with SEN
+- establish and develop partnerships with parents/carers in supporting children with SEND

 - offer coordinated, holistic and multi-agency assessments, interventions and reviews

 - develop effective strategies to enable children to access their education in an inclusive environment

 - liaise with parents/carers and practitioners to develop appropriate action plans

 - develop and support transition to the child’s next educational placement

 - contribute to the EHCP process